josefernandoferreiragomes/DocumentationRep/GenerateProxyClients.md

 ---

 By following these steps, you now have a demonstration app that illustrates how to use command-line scripts to generate both API and web service proxies and consume them from a client project.

-Feel free to modify and extend this sample to suit your needs or to explore further advanced customizations!
 ```